The B2B Marketer’s 4-Stage Guide To Better Lead Nurturing

 - Time on content: People typically spend over 5 minutes on content after they click.
 Again, this is considerably higher than average!
 The reason for this is we always have a next-best asset available for them to consume.
 And that asset has been handpicked specifically for them.
 This way, the most interested leads always have easy access to more information.

-We’re pretty pumped about these outcomes and hope this inspires you to nurture better in 2018 as well.
+We’re pretty pumped about these outcomes and hope this inspires you to nurture better.
 Let us know how you will supercharge your lead nurture programs by leaving a comment below!